 Retell AI vs Dograh AI

-Developer experience and build speed (time-to-first-call vs long-term control)
+Developer experience and build speed

 Speed to first call is a business advantage.
 Long-term control is also a business advantage.
 You must choose what matters now.